taliajmallo/rpgs/campaigns/Triplets/Jasskia/spellbook.md

 - Wrack (Pain, Necromancy 1)
   - Duration 1 round/level
-  - Saving Throw Fortitude negates; Spell Resistance yes The targets of a wordspell with this effect word are sickened.
+  - Saving Throw Fortitude negates; Spell Resistance yes The targets of a wordspell with this effect word are sickened (-2 to all attack, damage, save, skill, or ability check rolls).

 ### Level 2 Effects
 - Entangling Strands (Weather, Conjuration 2)